 Solution heat treatment

-The quenching or rapid cooling helps to preserve the final distribution of dissolved elements in the alloy that was achieved. that is, to “freeze” the trapped elements in place, or to cool the aluminum part rapidly enough to keep the alloying element from precipitating out as the part cools.
+The quenching or rapid cooling, helps to preserve the final distribution of dissolved elements in the alloy that was achieved. that is, to “freeze” the trapped elements or cool the aluminum part fast enough to keep the alloying element from precipitating out.
 The part is commonly cooled with water.

 Natural aging